 Niyama

-Definition: Observances or personal disciplines; the practice of cultivating positive habits and self-awareness.
+Definition: Observances; personal disciplines for cultivating positive habits and self-awareness.

-Insights: Niyama comprises the five observances of personal discipline: purity, contentment, austerity, self-study, and surrender to a higher power.
-Practicing niyama develops inner strength and guides the yogin toward spiritual maturity.
+Insights: Niyama consists of five personal observances—purity, contentment, austerity, self-study, and surrender to a higher power—that build inner strength and foster spiritual maturity.

 Related Sutras